sjl/.plan/README.markdown

 install new RAM, and I did not.
 It's worked fine for months, but oh well, may as well give it a try.
 The button on the x399 is just to the left of the debug screen, and the computer needs to be completely unplugged for it to work.
-After resetting the CMOS the machine took a long time to book, but did eventually POST to the BIOS and boot normally.
+After resetting the CMOS the machine took a long time to boot, but did eventually POST to the BIOS and boot normally.

 I think I want to update the BIOS at some point, but for now I'm just happy to